 G1: Advances in Application Driven Research: New Methods, Materials, and Equipment for PVD, CVD, and PECVD Processes

 The scope of this session is on the research results produced in cooperation between industry, research laboratories, and academia.
 One focus should be on companies that can present current status and achievements, as well as to address future development trends.
-Academic institutions are highly encouraged to present results of background research or contributions aimed at the development of the tailored solutions to meet the industrial demands of thin film and hard coatings applications.
+Academic institutions are highly encouraged to present results of background research or contributions aimed at the development of tailored solutions to meet the industrial demands of thin film and hard coatings applications.

 G1.
 Invited Speakers:

-G2: Surface Modification of Components in Automotive, Aerospace and Manufacturing Applications
+G2: Surface Modification of Components in Automotive, Aerospace, and Manufacturing Applications

 G2.
 Invited Speakers: